Relationship On A Graph

 • Adjacency Matrix: This is a square matrix where rows and columns represent nodes.
 A non-zero entry at position (i, j) indicates an edge between node i and node j.
 For weighted graphs, the entry represents the weight of the edge.
 Adjacency matrices are efficient for checking if an edge exists between two nodes but can be space-inefficient for sparse graphs (graphs with relatively few edges).

 • Adjacency List: This representation uses a list to store the neighbors of each node.
 It's space-efficient for sparse graphs, making it a preferred choice for large networks with relatively few connections.
-However, checking for the existence of an edge requires iterating through the list, which can be slower than using an adjacency matrix.
+That said, checking for the existence of an edge requires iterating through the list, which can be slower than using an adjacency matrix.

 The choice between adjacency matrices and adjacency lists depends on the specific characteristics of the graph and the operations that need to be performed on it.